isc-projects/kea/doc/sphinx/arm/classify.rst

 When ``never-send`` for an option is true at any scope, all ``client-classes`` entries for that option are ignored.
-The option will not included.
+The option will not be included.

 When ``always-send`` is true at any scope, the option will be included unless, the option determined by scope specifies a ``client-classes`` list that does not contain any of the client's classes.

-Otherwise, An option requested by the client will be included in the response if  the option either does not specify ``client-classes`` or the client belongs to at least one of the classes in ``client-classes``.
+Otherwise, an option requested by the client will be included in the response if  the option either does not specify ``client-classes`` or the client belongs to at least one of the classes in ``client-classes``.